adequatica/punto-banco-golango/README.md

 «The game» is a game session, in which the **simulation starts with the bankroll of $1000** and ends when it cannot afford to bet the next bet.

 **The default bet in the simulator is $10**, because it is the minimum bet for baccarat in Las Vegas.
-Therefore, for flat betting strategies, the simulator bets 1% of its initial bankroll in each round.
+Therefore, for flat betting strategies, the simulator bets 1% of its starting bankroll in each round.

 The simulator features a logic-based betting approach: the game ends if the current simulator's bankroll falls below the amount required for the next round.